 The Consequences of Quitting

-The wrongful termination attorneys at Ganong Law recommend that you do not quit work without seeking legal advice first.
+The wrongful termination attorneys at Ganong Law in Bakersfield, CA, recommend that you do not quit work without seeking legal advice first.

 An employee who quits work because of harassment faces a much tougher task of proving their case.
 Always report the harassment to your supervisor or their bosses and document the harassment in writing.
 Keep a copy in a safe place; not at work.